chanvik/twitter-search/README.md

 Open a command prompt and run the command to import the data. mongoimport --db twitter --collection tweets --type csv --headerline --file "Your tweets.csv file location"

+Index the text field of data to be searchable by typing in db.tweets.createIndex({"text":"text"}) into mongo client

 #To run the application
 1)Navigate to the project folder >twitter-search and run the command node server